Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - Check which default version is available for powershell in windows by opening it and typing `$PSVersionTable` in the terminal.
 This commands give a bunch of details.
 You can be even more specific with `$PSVersionTable.PSVersion`.
 Keep powershell up to date- current version is 5.1

-- You should also have the updated version of **.Netframework** - It is a webapp framework that is used to build online software
+- You should also have the updated version of **.Netframework** - It is a webapp framework that is used to build online software.
+You can use powershell to check the version with the following commnd:

+- `(Get-ItemProperty "HKLM:\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full").Release -ge 394802`  where `-ge` is greater than or equal to.
+This is like going to the registry with `regedit` and then navigating to the path and locating the version.
+394802 corresponds with .NET Framework version 4.6.2 or later and is the release key.
+Each version has its own release key, for example 528040 is the release key for .NET Framework 4.8

+- Below are the comparison operators in powershell

+- `-eq`	Equal
+- `-ne`	Not Equal
+- `-gt`	Greater than
+- `-ge`	Greater than or equal to
+- `-lt`	Less than
+- `-le`	Less than or equal to
+- `-like`	Checks if part of string matches (Wildcard comparison)
+- `-notlike`	Checks if part of a string doesn’t matches (Wildcard comparison)
+- `-match`	RegEx comparison
+- `-notmatch`	RegEx comparison
+- `-contains`	Containment Operator
+- `-notcontains`	Non-Containment Operator
+- `-In`	In Operator
+- `-notIn`	Non In Operator
+- `-Replace`	Replaces a string pattern